-Digitized is hosted again in the magnificent Onassis Cultural Centre and Vakalo, the iconic school of Art & Design.
+Digitized is hosted again in the magnificent Onassis Cultural Centre.
+Our workshops venue will be announced soon.

 The OCC is on your left as you travel down Syngrou Avenue towards the sea.
 It is next to the headquarters of the Ethniki Asfalistiki insurance company, and opposite Panteion University.